dryfish09/dryfish09/README.md

 - My dream is become the first fish that work in human environment 🐟
 - Create my own programming language: learning is hard, but create it and become an author of it is easier (no long time, soon)
 - Human enviroment I want to work on is Mojang, because I am a Minecraft player (don't ask why fish can play games)
 - Have many friends and many...
-Moneys.
+Money.
 Yeh, of course, everyone wants to have a lot of money, including me.

 ### Now I working on...